-The desert regions of South Africa, provide the perfect radio quiet backdrop for the high and medium frequency arrays that will form a critical part of the SKA’s ground-breaking continent wide telescope.
+The desert regions of South Africa, provide the perfect radio quiet backdrop for the mid-frequency array that will form a critical part of the SKA’s ground-breaking continent-wide telescope.

 South Africa is not alone in hosting components for the SKA in Africa.
 Eight partner countries around the African continent will also have radio telescopes contributing to the network that will provide scientists with the world’s most advanced radio astronomy array.
 These include Botswana, Ghana, Kenya, Madagascar, Mauritius, Mozambique, Namibia and Zambia.

 MeerKAT will be integrated into SKA1-Mid, which will comprise almost 200 dishes spread around the Karoo.
 The ultimate goal is to expand further, to some 2000 high and mid frequency dishes and aperture arrays extending into African partner countries across the continent.

 SKA1-Mid will conduct observations in many exciting areas of science, such as gravitational waves, pulsars, and will search for signatures of life in the galaxy.
 It will provide a jump in capability, providing 4 times more resolution and 5 times more sensitivity than the JVLA, the current best telescope as similar frequencies.
 Additionally, it will be able to map the sky 60 times faster.